DrDBanner/inmanage/docs/index.md

 | `--preserve-paths=a,b` | unset | Extra paths to preserve from the previous install (comma‑separated, relative to app root).
 Env: `INM_PRESERVE_PATHS`. |
 | `--no-db-backup` | `false` | Skip the mandatory pre-update DB backup (not recommended). |
 | `--bypass-check-sha` | `false` | Skip release digest verification (not recommended). |

+Update flow (under the hood):

+- Read current version and resolve target version.
+- Create a pre‑update DB backup (unless `--no-db-backup`).
+- Download target release into cache.
+- Fetch release digest and verify the tarball checksum (fails if missing, unless you explicitly bypass).
+- Extract into a temp directory.
+- Prepare a new version directory and copy preserved paths.
+- Move current app to a rollback directory.
+- Activate the new version via move when possible, otherwise copy with cleanup (safe move/copy).
+- Enforce ownership/permissions (if configured).
+- Run artisan tasks: `migrate --force`, `optimize`, `ninja:post-update`, `ninja:check-data`, `ninja:translations`, `ninja:design-update`, `up`.
+- Snappdf setup (if enabled).
+- Cleanup cached versions and old rollbacks (per retention settings).

 Rollback: